smallAreaHealthStatisticsUnit/rapidInquiryFacility/rifNodeServices/tileMaker.md

 * At the outer most zoom level, 0, the entire world can be rendered in a single map tile;
 * Each [zoom level](https://wiki.openstreetmap.org/wiki/Zoom_levels) doubles in both dimensions, so a single tile is replaced by 4 tiles when zooming in.
 This means that about 22 zoom levels are sufficient for most practical purposes; the RIF uses 0-11;
-* The Web Mercator (WGS84, as used by GPS) projection is used, with latitude limits of around 85 degrees.
-Can needs to be taken during simplification with
-  Northern latitudes in the USA because of the distortions in the Mercator projection (e.g. the size of Greenland); with each pixel being much shorter in length than in latitudes near to the equator.
+* The Web Mercator ([WGS84](https://en.wikipedia.org/wiki/World_Geodetic_System), as used by GPS) projection is used, with latitude limits of around 85 degrees.
+Care needs to be taken during simplification with Northern latitudes in the USA because of the distortions in the Mercator projection (e.g. the size of Greenland); with each pixel being much shorter in length than in latitudes near to the equator.